BlakeJH/GradleMCP/README.md

 # Video tutorial: Coming soon #

-# This may seem like a lot but trust me it isn't it takes like a minute to setup (Besides decompile time and such) #

 Step 1: Make a new folder on your desktop call it anything you want, preferably your client name.

 Step 2: Download or git clone this repository in that folder